 A top 100 Amazon reviewer said of the short stories “…their hallmark of wry humour reminds me of a female, modern-day Saki.”

 In the collection, you’ll encounter obsessive women, an array of fish, a pile of hot money, a loving mattress, a mangy dog, a range of bras and a prosthesis.
 I hope each story will perk up your commute or dispel your night-time preoccupations, and send you to work or to sleep with an uneasy smile of recognition on your face.Do enjoy, do write a review.

 I wrote about this short story in a previous post Unlikeable character – makes you read on.
 I’ve just updated the e-bookand reminded myself (slight shock) that I’d written horror rather than just crime.

 Which writer was it who said we only know what our novel is about once it’s finished?
-A long time, and many thousands of words later, I remembered this because I had just had that flash of recognition.
-Potential…how it can work both ways.
+A long time, and many thousands of words later, I remembered this because I’d had that flash of recognition: potential…how it can work both ways.

 I’ve written non-fiction, historical fiction and short stories, often humorous, but I never expected to write horror.
-Sometimes your story runs away with you and you find it is in a different place from the one you expected.
-To do this means writing in his shoes, the boy you come to fear.
+Sometimes your story runs away with you and you find it lands in a different place from the one you expected.
+To do this justice means writing in his shoes, that boy you come to fear.

 It seems likely that many writers find they’ve ended up with a story they hadn’t predicted.